liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-clay-taglibs/09-clay-management-toolbar.markdown

 ![Figure 1: The Management ToolBar lets the user customize how the app displays content.](../../../images/clay-taglib-management-toolbar.png)

-To create the Management Toolbar, use the `clay:management-toolbar` taglib.
+To create a management toolbar, use the `clay:management-toolbar` taglib.
 The toolbar contains a few key sections.
 Each section is grouped and configured using different attributes.
 These attributes are described in more detail below.

-## Using a Display Context to Provide the Management Toolbar's Configuration
+## Using a Display Context to Configure the Management Toolbar [](id=using-a-display-context-to-configure-the-management-toolbar)

-If you're using a display context---a separate class to configure your display options for the Clay Management Toolbar---to define all or some of the configuration options for the toolbar, you can specify the display context with the `displayContext` attribute.
+If you're using a Display Context---a separate class to configure your display options for your management toolbar---to define all or some of the configuration options for the toolbar, you can specify the Display Context with the `displayContext` attribute.
 An example is shown below:

     <clay:management-toolbar
         displayContext="<%= viewUADEntitiesManagementToolbarDisplayContext %>"
     />

-You can see an example of a display context in the [Filtering and Sorting Items with the Management Toolbar  tutorial](/develop/tutorials/-/knowledge_base/7-1/filtering-and-sorting-items-with-the-management-toolbar).
+You can see an example use case of a Display Context in the [Filtering and Sorting Items with the Management Toolbar  tutorial](/develop/tutorials/-/knowledge_base/7-1/filtering-and-sorting-items-with-the-management-toolbar).
-A display context is not required for the management toolbar's configuration.
-You can provide as much or as little of the configuration options for the management toolbar through the display context as you like.
+A Display Context is not required for a management toolbar's configuration.
+You can provide as much or as little of the configuration options for your management toolbar through the Display Context as you like.

 ## Checkbox and Actions [](id=checkbox-and-actions)